TomKingori/To-do-app--flask-/README.md

-# flask To Do App
+# Flask To Do App

 ## Setup and installation